Dr-Sauce/WavvePlusPlus/README.md

 As said Wavve++ detects whether you've used Wavve++ before.
 The code used on this part does not work on iOS 14 or lower.

 For iOS 14 (or lower) you can use Wavve++ Lite.
-Just keep in mind you have to manually install Scriptable if you use Wavve++ Lite.
+Just keep in mind you'll have to manually install Scriptable.

 **○ What is the **Wavve++.txt**(or firstrun.txt) file in Files app?**

-That's the file used to detect whether you've used Wavve++ before.
+That's the file used to detect whether you've installed Wavve++ before.
 If you delete that file Wavve++ will think you've never used Wavve++ before and prompt the setup popup again.
 (So don't delete it.)

 If you really hate that file staying in your Files app, you can use **Wavve++ Lite**.

-**○ I can't play certain streaming links.**
+**○ Certain streaming links not playing.**

 Scriptable code doesn't support all streaming links.
-In this case use [Wavve 1.2](https://github.com/Dr-Sauce/WavvePlusPlus/releases/tag/1.2).
+Use [Wavve 1.2](https://github.com/Dr-Sauce/WavvePlusPlus/releases/tag/1.2) to play unsupported links.

 # Credits:
 By [SAUCE COMPANY](https://m.blog.naver.com/sauce2011)